Chairnee/grand-staff-trainer/README.md

 # Grand Staff Trainer
 Grand Staff Trainer is a customisable piano practice tool for learning how notes, scales, chords, arpeggios and cadences are read and played from the grand staff.
-It provides live MIDI input with readable notation and visual feedback to help connect the player's input with real sheet music.
+It provides live MIDI input analysis with readable notation and visual feedback to help connect the player's input with practical sheet music.
 There are three primary features and each can be toggled in accordance with the player's preferences.

 Primary feature explanations:
 1. [Input naming panel](#input-naming-panel)